saudi-arabia-riyadh/SOWatchFace/README.md

 ## Features

-- Looks a bit like the swag that you can win with the SO logo
+- Two watch faces, a simple one, and another that looks like the SWAG you can win.
+- Supports two complications on the watch face.
+- Includes a complication that can show a specific user's reputation.
+Works on other watch faces that support complications as well.
-- Displays the UTC offset so you know when the Stack Overflow counters reset
+- Displays the UTC offset so you know when the Stack Overflow counters reset.
 - Water Resistant to 6-8 weeks

 ## License